vishalcloudyuga/dcos-website/src/blog/2016-10-03_partner_manager.md

 My name is Ravi Yadav and I have joined the Partner Engineering / Developer Advocacy crew at Mesosphere in San Francisco.
 I cherish spending my time with the members of the developer community and I look forward to doing that with members of the [DC/OS community][dcos-community].

 I want to open up a two way street here.
 Not only do I want to use the relevant opportunities to educate and inspire developers on new features in DC/OS and best practices on writing services for it, I also want to use this opportunity to listen to all of you.
 We have multiple  channels available both online and offline.
-For online, we have the [DC/OS Slack group][slack], [mailing list][mail], weekly office hours and  we are also listening on [Twitter][twitter] / HN / [Reddit][reddit] / [Stack Overflow][stack-overflow].
+Online, we have the [DC/OS Slack group][slack], [mailing list][mail], weekly office hours and  we are also listening on [Twitter][twitter].
 In the offline world we run and work with several [Meetup][meetup] groups and [conferences][events].

 ## Let’s make the **Universe** amazing!